Sustainability

 • 97% of the historic oak habitat in Oregon has been removed for fire suppression, development and conversion to agricultural land.
 The Oak Accord is a voluntary conservation group committed to protecting and restoring the native oak habitat in Oregon.
 Deux Vert is a signatory to the Oak Accord and has used Riedman Land Stewardship to create an environment in which our 120+ oak trees and savannas thrive.
 Guests of the vineyard are welcome to hike through our self-regenerating oak grove.

 • Bee populations around the world are declining.
 Reduced pollination is a threat to a healthy diverse environment and the production of food and flora we enjoy.
 The addition of bees and flowers to our site is a part of our commitment to a better environment.
-Our apiary was established and is nurtured by Matt Getsinger the Oregon Beekeeper.
+Our apiary was established by Matt Getsinger of Oregon Beekeeper and is nurtured by Jenn Maxfield of Honey Harvest Beekeeping.